kimsQ/rc/README.md

 # kimsQ RC

-kimsQ RC makes front-end mobile web & apps development faster and easier.Build mobile apps with simple HTML‚ CSS‚ and JS components.
+Makes front-end mobile web & apps development faster and easier. kimsQ RC is the function extended version of Ratchet.

 ##Special thanks
 kimsQ RC would like to thank the authors of components that have gone into the making of this framework.
 Their contributions have helped make it great.